Wedding Gown Survival Guide

 It’s still not safe after dinner.
 The most important thing is to keep hydrated as a bride, so if someone spills coffee and tea on you, blot the stain with seltzer water and keep on partying.

-Wedding cake can get on your gown very easily, since it’s traditional to smear your new spouse at the reception.
+A wedding cake can get on your gown very easily since it’s traditional to smear your new spouse at the reception.
 Fortunately, most cake ingredients are water soluble and can be quickly removed with soda water, or with a quick blot.
 Some frosting contains dyes.
 Try to blot with a cloth or baby wipes.

 Fun is one thing that won’t leave a mark on your gown.
 Don’t sweat the small stuff and let it ruin your big day.
 Remember not to let this stuff bother you so much that you end up worrying too much to have a good time.
 This is your wedding day!
 If you get a stain on your gown, chances are your cleaner can take care of it.
 Stop stressing!
 Enjoy yourself!
 Wedding day stains are fairly common, and almost anything you spill on your wedding gown will show.